 Considerations when Buying a Franchise

 Buying a franchise also requires experienced legal help.
 As does dealing with a chain restaurant as a commercial landlord — these companies typically have very savvy legal counsel.
 Franchise considerations include:

 -Initial Investment – Market Study

 Statistics show the restaurant industry is once again growing — if not yet booming.
 Restaurant leases have accounted for nearly 16 percent of new leases signed thus far this year in U.S. shopping centers, according to CoStar Group Inc., a real-estate research firm.

 Chipotle reports about 70 percent of new locations are going into existing commercial space.
-Five years ago, Darden rarely moved into commercial space but now as many as one-third of new locations are going into repurposed commercial space.
+Five years ago, Darden rarely moved into retail space, but now, as many as one-third of recent locations are going into repurposed commercial space.

 Restaurants can be excellent for shopping centers because they draw traffic — and with a record-high vacancy rate of about 10 percent, shopping centers need all the help they can get right now.
 However, restaurants can take up a lot of parking and their can be zoning and ADA compliance issues to resolve, among other legal considerations.